zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Never whine, never complain, never try to justify yourself."
+> "There is no greatness where there is not simplicity, goodness, and truth."
 >
-> — Robert Greene
+> — Leo Tolstoy
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch